System Design: Building a Real-Time Chat Application

 CREATE INDEX idx_conversation_members_user ON conversation_members(user_id);

 Partition the messages table by created_at (monthly partitions) once you pass a few hundred million rows.
-Old partitions can be moved to cold storage.
+Old partitions can be detached and moved to cold storage cheaply, which keeps the hot index small enough to stay in memory.

 Capacity Estimation

-Let us do some quick math for 10 million DAU:
+Some quick back-of-the-envelope math for 10 million DAU:

 • Average user sends 20 messages/day